 Mineral and Deposit Build-Up

-If your central Illinois home has hard water, you may find a build-up of calcified minerals in the heat pump open loop.
+If your home has hard water, you may find a build-up of calcified minerals in the heat pump open loop.
 Hoveln Heating & Cooling, Inc. has cleared many mineral deposits from geothermal systems since we installed our first system nearly 40 years ago.

 Ground Loop Leak

 A ground loop leak may seem like a major issue, but often times, a simple dye test from one of our technicians will reveal the source.
 Once the leak is located, the ground specifically around it is dug up, the leak repaired, and loop recovered.

 Advantages of Choosing Geothermal

 One word: efficiency.
 From saving money on utilities each month to lower energy use to heat and cool your home, geothermal systems are efficient.
 Geothermal boasts double the efficiency of modern, top-rated air conditioning systems and nearly 50 percent more than top-rated gas furnaces.
 Homeowners who have installed a geothermal system report their heating and cooling bills dropped by 30 percent to 70 percent.

 Though the initial installation cost may seem like an automatic deterrent, an Air Force Institute of Technology study found it only takes an average of seven to eight years to recoup that cost.
 Our knowledgeable technicians and staff can help determine how long it would take for your home to recoup the installation cost.
 Factors weighing into this include: